dripagency/media-curator-engine/README.md

 ## Authors and Acknowledgments

 The project is currently being developed and maintained by [drip.agency](https://github.com/dripagency).
-Special thanks to [Rufus L. Jones III](https://github.com/rufuscodes) for their significant contributions to this project.

 ## License